johansenja/johansenja/README.md

   - 🧪 Data science
   - 🏘 Ops/infra
 - 🇬🇧 UK based
-- 💼 Open to new opportunities if the right one arises - though online privacy is important to me, so you won't find me on LinkedIn 🕵️
+- 💼 I am open to new opportunities if the right one arises - though online privacy is important to me, so you won't find me on LinkedIn 🕵️

 ## My toolkit